-- Negligent hiring (failure to run background checks on employees)
+- Negligent hiring practices (like failing to run background checks on employees)

 - Negligent training

 - Failure to monitor staff properly

 - Failure to provide necessities, such as food and water

 - Failure to protect residents from health and safety hazards

 - The use of dangerous or unreasonable physical restraints

 - Intentional abuse of residents by staff members